-AMG 157 is a human monoclonal antibody that inhibits the action of TSLP.
-It is being evaluated as a treatment for asthma and atopic dermatitis, with phase 2 studies ongoing.
-AMG 157 is being jointly developed in collaboration with AstraZeneca plc (AstraZeneca).
+Tezepelumab is a human monoclonal antibody that inhibits the action of thymic stromal lymphopoietin.
+It is being evaluated as a treatment for asthma in an ongoing phase 3 study, as well as atopic dermatitis.
+Tezepelumab is being jointly developed in collaboration with AstraZeneca plc (AstraZeneca).